 Is your domain name also available?

-It’s also worth checking if the URL is available for the business name you’re after.
-You should always try to secure the relevant domain name at the same time as registering your limited company name.
-This helps to secure your web presence online and adds credibility to your company.
+You should always try to secure the relevant domain name while registering your limited company name.
+This helps secure your online web presence and adds credibility to your company.

 Most businesses have a web presence now and people will expect to be able to type your business name into their search bar and find your business.